awsdocs/aws-transit-gateway-guide/doc_source/working-with-multicast.md

 **To create a transit gateway multicast domain using the AWS CLI**
 Use the [create\-transit\-gateway\-multicast\-domain](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-transit-gateway-multicast-domain.html) command\.

-## Associate VPC Attachments and Subnets with a Transit Gateway Multicast Domain<a name="associate-attachment-to-domain"></a>
+## Associate VPC attachments and subnets with a transit gateway multicast domain<a name="associate-attachment-to-domain"></a>

 Use the following procedure to associate a VPC attachment with a multicast domain\.
 When you create an association, you can then select the subnets to include in the multicast domain\.